 One of the benefits of getting into a new genre is being able to curate a diverse and inclusive TBR right from the beginning.
 When I jumped into horror a few months ago and started compiling a list of titles, I tried to be sure that my list included as many female authors, LGBTQ+ authors, and authors of color as possible.
 It’s an ongoing project, and I’m constantly swapping out titles on my buy list to ensure that I’m not giving preference to white male authors, who still make up a large part of the genre.
-And of course I still want to read some of horror’s “classics” regardless of who wrote them, but prioritizing marginalized authors has led me to some fantastic sounding horror books by authors of color.
+And of course I still want to read some of horror’s “classics” regardless of who wrote them, but prioritizing marginalized authors has led me to some fantastic sounding horror books by authors of color, especially Black horror authors.

 So on the off chance that some of you are either long-time horror fans looking to diversify your reading, or new horror readers who want to get your horror reading off on the right foot, I decided to pull some of the titles I’m most excited about together in a separate list just for you!
 These are all TBR books I haven’t had the chance to read yet, so I’ll give you a few sentences about the book itself as well as a bit about why I’m interested in that particular book.